Elton John cancels New Zealand shows as he battles pneumonia

 John said he’d be back.

 “I always want to be able to give 100% and I’m afraid that, right now, I’m not able to do that.
-I am grateful for the love and loyalty I have been shown by all of you and I can’t wait to return in January next year to perform my final New Zealand shows,” he said, according to the Herald.
+I am grateful for the love and loyalty I have been shown by all of you and I can’t wait to return in January next year to perform my final New Zealand shows,” he said in his statement.

 The concerts were part of John’s Farewell Yellow Brick Road tour.
 After the New Zealand shows, John is scheduled for seven performances in Australia before traveling to the U.S. and Canada.